 Keep this from happening with visitors on your website by keeping your navigation bar as minimal as possible.
 An easy way to do this is by having categories with drop-down menus to keep your site easy to use and organized.

 For example: Instead of putting blogs, infographics, and your knowledge base in the top navigation, you can file all these in a drop-down menu under the “Resources” category.

-Whether you’re building a new site from scratch or hitting hard-refresh on your existing one, knowing about the latest website design trends can help you determine the best way to proceed.
+Whether you’re building a new site from scratch or conducting a total revamp of your existing one, being aware of the latest website design trends can help you determine the best way to proceed.

 Your website is where many people get a first impression of who your brand is — by making thoughtful design choices, you can make sure you’re putting your best “face” forward.

 This article has been updated and was originally published in June 2020.